Dart-Code/Website/_docs/settings.md

 ## dart.analyzerLogFile
 The path to a log file for communication between Dart Code and the analysis server.
 For more information on capturing these logs, see [Analyzer Logging](/docs/logging/#analyzer).

+## dart.dapLogFile
+The path to a log file for communication with the DAP debug adapters.
+This is useful when trying to diagnose issues with debugging such as missed breakpoints.

 ## dart.devToolsLogFile
 The path to a low-traffic log file for the Dart DevTools service.